Asset management with an ESG mandate: Introduction

-As far as the portfolio frontier is concerned, we explore the connection among frontiers derived by minimizing portfolio variance, minimizing the TEV, and minimizing the TEV with the inclusion of an ESG mandate.
-We show that the integration of ESG considerations into the asset management optimization problem can contribute to mitigate the inefficiency of portfolios constructed minimizing the TEV.
-Under some conditions, for a limited over-performance target relative to the benchmark, an ESG mandate renders a smaller variance of the portfolio frontier.
+We explore the connection among frontiers derived by minimizing portfolio variance, minimizing the TEV, and minimizing the TEV with the inclusion of an ESG mandate.
+We show that the integration of ESG themes into the asset management optimization problem may contribute to mitigate the inefficiency of portfolios constructed minimizing the TEV.
+Under some conditions, for a limited over-performance target relative to the benchmark, the ESG mandate renders a smaller variance for the portfolio frontier.
 Instead, when the performance target is high enough, the ESG mandate renders a higher variance.
-These results are obtained if the ESG mandate constraint turns out to be binding for a positive over-performance target relative to the benchmark.
+These results are obtained if the ESG mandate constraint is binding for a positive over-performance target relative to the benchmark.
 This occurs when a negative relationship between expected returns and ESG scores holds true and the benchmark is not too challenging (high return and high ESG score).
-The introduction of an ESG mandate is similar to the TEV efficiency improvement obtained introducing a constraint on the $\beta$ with respect to the benchmark, see \cite{ROLL}, on total variance, see \cite{JOR}, or on the $\alpha$ with respect to the benchmark, see \cite{BAPT}.
+An ESG mandate plays a role similar to the one of a constraint on $\alpha$ or $\beta$ with respect to the benchmark, see \cite{BAPT,ROLL}, or on total variance, see \cite{JOR}.
 The main result is that an ESG mandate does not undermine fiduciary duties of the asset manager yielding a mean-variance improvement.
 The root of the result is that a binding ESG mandate induces the asset manager targeting the TEV of the portfolio to over-invest in assets with a high Mean-Standard Deviation (M-SD) ratio, and therefore in assets with a lower variance.
-Thanks to the use of different metrics (TEV and variance), this feature renders a mean-variance improvement of the portfolio.
+Thanks to the change of metrics (from TEV to variance), this feature renders a mean-variance improvement of the portfolio.

-The result is confirmed allowing the asset manager also to target an ESG over-performance.
+The result is confirmed allowing the asset manager also to target an ESG over-performance with respect to the benchmark.
 Curiously enough, a more socially responsible investor is able to reach a significant mean-variance improvement for a limited return over-performance target.
 Instead, a less socially responsible investor reaches a small mean-variance improvement for a high return over-performance target.
-Social responsibility pays in a risk-return perspective.